dataluscorp/browser/toolkit/components/telemetry/docs/collection/use-counters.rst

 defined to test frequency of things that don't fall into one of those categories.

-As of Firefox 65 the collection of Use Counters is enabled on all channels.
+As of Datalus 65 the collection of Use Counters is enabled on all channels.

 The API
 =======